Return to courses

 Course overview

-This micro-credential will be an opportunity for kaiako to get a taster of a range of topics to gain a deeper knowledge of effective pedagogical approaches to enable them to teach confidently and inclusively across all levels of secondary schooling.
+This micro-credential will be an opportunity for kaiako to get a taster of a range of topics to gain a deeper knowledge of effective pedagogical approaches to enable them to teach confidently and inclusively across all levels of primary and secondary schooling.

 Facilitated by